Environmental impact of war: Militarism and the environment

-Human security has traditionally been solely linked to military activities and defence.
+Human security has traditionally been solely linked to military activities and defense.
 Scholars and institutions like the International Peace Bureau are now increasingly calling for a more holistic approach to security, particularly including an emphasis on the interconnections and interdependencies that exist between humans and the environment.
 Military activity has significant impacts on the environment.
 Not only can war be destructive to the socioenvironment, but military activities produce extensive amounts of greenhouse gases (that contribute to anthropogenic climate change), pollution, and cause resource depletion, among other environmental impacts.